Jean28518/Godot-jTools/README.md

 ## Modules

-### jTools
-It's a collection of simple methods, which make programming a lot cleaner and easier.

-- **jTools.call_delayed(delay : float, object : Object, method : String, arg_array : Array = []):** With this function you don't have to use Timers anymore.
-Just specify the delay in seconds, the object on which the given function should be accessed.
-In the end you have to create an array with the arguments of the function.
-Example: `jTools.call_delayed(1.5, jSaveManager, "save_value", ["level", 3])`

 ### jSaveManager
 With it you can very easy save values of your game persistently.
 In code it can be accessed very easy over `jSaveManager`.